hpcclab/E2C-Sim/README.md

    ```
     pip install -r requirements.txt
     ```
-3. Within the ``` V1.0 ``` directory, open the ``` utils ``` folder.
-4. Once there, you can run ``` main.py ``` directly with a default configuration.
+3. Within the ``` V1.0 ``` directory, you can run ``` main.py ``` directly with a default configuration.
-5. To change the Config of the machines and task types, open ``` config.json ``` and add new task types in the same format present and increase or decrease the amount of each machine present as well as add new machine types etc also in the format present.
+4. To change the Config of the machines and task types, open ``` config.json ``` and add new task types in the same format present and increase or decrease the amount of each machine present as well as add new machine types etc also in the format present.
-6. To change the arrival times and amount of incoming tasks, open ``` ./Episodes/oversubscription-2/medium-variance/ArrivalTime-<#>.txt ``` and once there, you can add or remove tasks in the same format already present.
-7. Once the desired changes have been made, save the files changed and run ``` main.py ``` to see the results in the window
+5. Once the desired changes have been made, save the files changed and run ``` main.py ``` to see the results in the window
 ## How to Run the GUI
 1. Go to ``` config.json ```, under Settings, set ```"gui":1```
 2. Run ``` python main.py```
 3. In the GUI, press **Start** to begin the simulation.
 4. Once the simuation starts, you will see little squares animating in the GUI.
 Each of these squares represents a task.
-5. Slide the slider to increase or decrease the speed.
+5. Move the **Dial** to increase or decrease the speed.
 6. Press **Pause** to pause and **Resume** to resume
 7. End the simulation by pressing **End**.
 Ending the simulation will generate results for the simulation.
 8. **Restart** button will close the GUI and reopen it.